Skip to main content

 It's also worth noting that there's no set formula for how much your rates might change after a claim.
 Each situation is unique, and the impact on your premium can vary widely.
 This unpredictability is another factor to consider when deciding whether to file a claim or pay out of pocket for minor damages.

-Balancing Protection and Cost for Your Paid-Off Vehicle
+Balancing Coverage and Cost for Your Paid-Off Vehicle

 Instead of making an all-or-nothing decision, consider these strategies: